Publications for Young Writers

 Showcases writers 18 and under on Future Friday blog posts.

 A semi-annual online publication of "all forms of creative expression" by writers and artists under twenty years of age.

-Parallax is high school student-edited literary magazine of fiction, non-fiction, poetry, plays, screenplays, songs, book reviews and author interviews.
+Parallax is a high school student-edited literary magazine of fiction, non-fiction, poetry, plays, screenplays, songs, book reviews, and author interviews.
 Edited by the Creative Writing Department at Idyllwild Arts Academy, the magazine accepts submissions from high school students worldwide.